dsc-courses/practice.dsc40a.com/problems/wi23-final/wi23-final-q08.md

 # BEGIN SUBPROB

-\[4 points\] A test has been developed such that 1% of administered tests are positive when the patient doesn't have the gene (false positives).
+A test has been developed such that 1% of administered tests are positive when the patient doesn't have the gene (false positives).
 What needs to be the true positive probability so that the posterior probability (probability a patient having the genetic defect given a positive result) is 50%?

-::: responsebox
-3.8in
+# BEGIN SOLUTION

 -   Hypothesis: patient has the gene, $P(H) = 0.01$